DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

-In this work, we focus on DNA storage codecs based on the standard four-nucleotide alphabet and introduce a novel codec called DNA-MGC+ (Marker Guess \& Check Plus).
-Through a broad range of {\em in silico} and {\em in vitro} settings, including varying error and bias profiles as well as experimental results obtained with both Illumina and Nanopore sequencing, we show that DNA-MGC+ consistently outperforms other codecs.
+In this work, we focus on complete DNA storage codecs based on the standard four-nucleotide alphabet and introduce a novel codec called DNA-MGC+ (Marker Guess \& Check Plus).
+Through a broad range of {\em in silico} and {\em in vitro} settings, including varying error and bias profiles as well as experimental results obtained with both Illumina and Nanopore sequencing, we show that DNA-MGC+ consistently outperforms other selected codecs.
 The obtained results highlight the versatility of DNA-MGC+, demonstrating that its performance is not limited to a particular error profile or experimental workflow.
 Specifically, DNA-MGC+ achieves simultaneous gains across several key performance metrics under explicit reliability constraints, including the minimum required sequencing depth, read cost, decoding time, maximal error-correction capability, and storage density.
-Notable results include supporting reliable decoding under base-level error rates of up to 24\% in synthetic scenarios, achieving an estimated storage density of 57 EB/g under experimentally derived error and bias profiles, and enabling reliable retrieval under both Illumina and Nanopore sequencing at sequencing depths below 3\texttimes, with associated read costs below 3.5 bits/nt.
-While most previous studies evaluate DNA storage codecs under high-fidelity workflows, typically involving material deposition-based synthesis (e.g., Twist Bioscience) and/or Illumina sequencing, our experimental validation also includes results combining electrochemical synthesis (GenScript) with Nanopore sequencing, both of which are substantially more error-prone than their conventional counterparts.
-These results show that, in addition to the performance gains achieved in typical workflows, DNA-MGC+ can also enable reliable storage in lower-fidelity and more error-prone settings, demonstrating its overall resource efficiency.
+These gains also persist at larger file sizes, extending beyond the practical scalability limits of the benchmarked codecs.
+Notable performance results include supporting reliable decoding under base-level error rates of up to 24\% in synthetic scenarios, achieving an estimated storage density of 57 EB/g under experimentally derived error and bias profiles, and enabling reliable retrieval under both Illumina and Nanopore sequencing at sequencing depths below 3\texttimes, with associated read costs below 3.5 nts/bit.
+While most previous studies evaluate codecs under high-fidelity workflows, typically involving material deposition-based synthesis (e.g., Twist Bioscience) and/or Illumina sequencing, our experimental validation also includes results combining electrochemical synthesis (GenScript) with Nanopore sequencing, both of which are substantially more error-prone than their conventional counterparts.
+These results show that, in addition to the performance improvements realized in typical workflows, DNA-MGC+ can also enable reliable storage in lower-fidelity and more error-prone settings, demonstrating its overall resource efficiency.